RnbWd/dojo/README.md

 ##File Structure

 All files being developed are located under *src*. node build automatically complies the files from *src* into *public*.
 Open *index.html* inside of the *public* folder to view the project.
+The *js* folder inside of *src* doesn't need to be used, it's just a replica of the *jsx* folder.
+Write all of your browserify/react files inside of the *jsx* folder. jsx allows you to build react components with html syntax, other than that it's identical to javascript.

 ##Task